If you have not already done so, please do the following:

 Make sure your current Major and Educational Objective are on file at Admissions & Records.
 You can update your major and educational objective by submitting the Update Student Data form in the Admissions & Records forms web page.

 Spring 2021: May 21

 Cuyamaca College participates in the William D. Ford Federal Direct Loan Program by offering subsidized and unsubsidized Direct Student Loans (Direct Loans).
 Direct Loans - subsidized or unsubsidized, are low-interest rate loans made to students by the federal government.

 Direct Subsidized Loan: These loans are available to students who demonstrate financial need.
 The federal government pays the interest on this loan while you are in college and during deferment periods.

-The interest rate: The interest rate for subsidized loan is fixed at 3.76% for loans disbursed from July 1, 2016 to June 30, 2017.
-For more information on interest rates, click here.
+The interest rate: The interest rate for subsidized loan is fixed at 2.75% for loans disbursed from July 1, 2020 to June 30, 2021.
+Select "more information" on interest rates.

 The loan amounts: Grade level one students (freshman) may borrow a base amount of $3,500 (subsidized and/or unsubsidized); Grade level two students (sophomores) may borrow a base amount of $4,500 (subsidized and/or unsubsidized) per academic year.
 Loan amounts for one semester only are one-half (1/2) the maximum yearly loan amount not to exceed need or cost of attendance.